-In the case of multiple-mode operations, there are two different methods that can be considered to deliver ATS:
+There are two different methods that can be considered to deliver ATS:

 Sequentially: this way of operating might be defined for multiple mode but also for single mode as numerous modules may be placed in a single RTC therefore consolidating many ‘towers’ into a single location.
 This way of operating supposes a pre-defined organisation with timeframes for ATS delivery to a given airport.
 This has the potential to optimise rostering at a strategic level, or for tactical switching between aerodromes considering traffic patterns.
 The group understands sequentially as an operator being in charge of one aerodrome only at a time.
 This means controllers are not interrupted by switching from one airport to another and, therefore, this way of operating may reduce impacts related to high workload and confusion.